ntswamp/proof-of-kill/README.md

  ./app
 ```

-If you haven't hired any agents yet, bc you just downloaded the program for example, the program will prompt you to have one.
+If you haven't hired any agents yet, bc you just downloaded the program for example, you will be prompted to have one.
 Just follow the instructions.

 ![agent](https://user-images.githubusercontent.com/50705651/133919000-5366243f-1c9e-45df-90be-9ee35bc2c584.jpg)